ajp4707/KelvinVenkatAJPythonProj/README.md

 The basic instructions are included in teh features above.

 The breakdown:
-1. AJ
-  1. Created the GUI and created a very well developed prototype
+1. AJ: Created the GUI and created a very well developed prototype
-2. Kelvin
-  1. Refined and improved code
-  2. integrated seperate classes together
-  3. created discard pile
+2. Kelvin: Refined and improved code, integrated seperate classes together, created discard pile
-3. Venkat-
-  1. created the menu
-  2. helped integrate menu with main
+3. Venkat: created the menu, helped integrate menu with main